matrix-io/matrix-documentation/docs/matrix-creator/resources/microphone.md

 ## Audio Specifications:

-Sample Rate: 8 to 48 kHz
+Sample Rate: 8 to 96 kHz
-Bit Depth: 16 bit
+Bit Depth: Signed 16 bit

 <!-- ## Position [x,y] of each mic in the array (mm): -->
 <h2 style="padding-top:0;">Position [x,y] of each mic in the array (mm):</h2>